charlie-moomoo/Arduino-Remote-Controllers/README.md

 1. `git clone` this repo
 2. `cd` into this repo
+3. Upload `arduino/arduino.ino` code into your Arduino
-3. Make a file named `.env` and enter the following:
+4. Make a file named `.env` and enter the following:

 ```env
 COM="" # Your COM port path, example: \\.\COM5
 ```

-4. `npm i`
+5. `npm i`
-5. `node .` and go to https://localhost:8084
+6. `node .` and go to https://localhost:8084

 Now choose a controller to use and control your devices!